Using the Tool

 What comes next?

-Beginning in March 2020, all science centers and museums that have submitted their collected data will be invited to apply for an IF/THEN® grant.
+Beginning in April 2020, ASTC-member museums will be invited to apply for an IF/THEN® grant.
 IF/THEN® grant funds can be used for a variety of projects that will increase gender representation in your museum’s content.
-After the first round of IF/THEN® grants in March 2020, we plan to conduct a second larger round of IF/THEN® grants beginning in late summer of 2020.
+After the first round of IF/THEN® grants in April 2020, we plan to conduct a second, larger round of IF/THEN® grants later in the year.
 In total, ASTC plans to award $600,000 to museums for projects that improve representation of women and gender minorities in STEM.
 For more information visit www.astc.org/ifthen-grants.